cssnano/cssnano/docs/content/guides/presets.md

 You can read more about this in
 [our advanced transformations guide][guideadvancedtransforms].

 ## Options syntax

-The options follow a simple pattern; the optional `postcss-` prefix is removed and then the rest should be converted into `camelCase`.
+The options follow a simple pattern - the optional `postcss-` prefix is removed and then the rest should be converted into `camelCase`.
 So, if you need to set an option for `postcss-svgo`, you can do: